 Some MMORPGs are subscription-based, some demand a one-time payment and some are “fremium” (which means something different every time), but here you will find the best of the best for each category.

-You may think that MMORPGs are not your cup of tea, but believe me when I tell you that once you find the one that’s right for you, it will change the way you see video-games.
+You may think that MMORPGs are not your cup of tea, but believe me when I tell you that once you find the one that’s right for you, it will change the way you see video-games (but if you truly insist, this resource has the 75 Best Mac Games available including racing games, RPGs, platformers and more).
 Let’s find the best Mac MMORPG for you (in no particular order):

 WoW is not only the most famous MMO, it’s also the most successful.
 At one point, WoW had over 12 million subscribers!
 To put this in perspective: WoW has more active players worldwide than all the other MMOs combined.

 At the heart of WoW you will find nothing more than the classic story of good versus evil.
 However, no matter what side you play for, Horde or Alliance, they both have good reasons to do what they do.
 The Horde is the misunderstood outsider on the lands controlled by the Alliance, while the Alliance is trying to protect their homeland from the invaders.

 As you’ve probably heard a thousand times before, WoW is extremely addicting (and that is not an understatement!).
 That is because every aspect of this game is perfectly tuned to be easy to try but extremely difficult to master.
 This applies to everything: the missions (PVE), the Player versus Player (PvP), the professions, the crafting, the dungeons, raids, everything.

 Once you taste the satisfaction of leveling up and getting more powerful items (and hence go from the newbie to the mighty warrior like the ones you admired back in Stormwind), it’s hard to stop.